In this article

-Generally speaking, most major banking/lending institutions will have an option for getting started with an Individual 401(k).
-If you’re already satisfied with the banking institution that you use, it’s probably worth asking if they offer individual 401(k).
+SIMPLE IRA is more uncommon amongst banking institutions.
+But if you’re already satisfied with the banking institution that you use, it’s worth checking if they offer one.
 This way you can keep everything under one roof.
 However, if you’re looking for a few other places to get started we’ve highlighted a few of the most popular below:

 |Company||Fees||Investment Options||Unique Features|